-Mr. Shpak is currently a member of the legal team of the Israeli Movement for Ethical Conduct, an NGO dedicated to fighting political corruption, and protecting human rights.
+Mr. Shpak is one of the founders of Israel's Democracy Guard, an NGO dedicated to strengthen the fundamental values of the Israeli democracy as a Jewish and democratic state, fighting political corruption, and protecting human rights.
 Mr. Shpak also serves as the Chairman of the Jerusalem branch of Lahav: The Israel Association of Independent Organizations, which works to promote the interests of business owners.

-Prior to Founding Ohad Shpak Law Office, Mr. Shpak practised law at Kramer-Shapira-Schneider & Co., where he specialized in property law, commercial and administrative litigation, contract law and labor law.
+Prior to Founding Ohad Shpak Law Office, Mr. Shpak practiced law at Kramer-Shapira-Schneider & Co., where he specialized in property law, commercial and administrative litigation, contract law and labor law.

-Mr. Shpak also practised law at Shimron, Molho, Persky & Co, and gained extensive experience in property and labor law.
+Mr. Shpak also practiced law at Shimron, Molho, Persky & Co, and gained extensive experience in property and labor law.

 In addition, Mr. Shpak has experience in both international and domestic political practice, serving at the Israeli Ministry of Foreign Affairs, the Israeli Ministry of Justice and as a speechwriter to the President of the State of Israel.
 In the Foreign Ministry, Mr. Shpak served as a member of the diplomatic team at the Israeli Embassy in Washington, handled issues of Israeli foreign policy, and was invited to partake as an Israeli observer at the Organization of American States (OAS); the premier regional forum for political decision-making in the Western Hemisphere.

 In the Ministry of Justice, Mr. Shpak served in the department for international agreements and international litigation.
 Mr. Shpak assisted in authoring the State of Israel's report to the UN on the implementation of the United Nations Convention Against Corruption (UNCAC).